Common Winter Home Insurance Claims and How to Prevent Them

 Steps to Prevent Fallen Tree Branches

-2. Tree Health Assessment: Regularly assess the health of the trees on your property.
-Weak or diseased trees are more likely to break and should be removed before winter sets in.
+2. Tree Health Assessment: Regularly check the health of trees on your property and remove weak or diseased ones.

 What Does Insurance Typically Cover?